BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 To my opinion, because of expert systems.
 They are the ancestors of machine learning in artificial intelligence.

 Artificial intelligence is a way to simulate human cognitive abilities.
-In the history of artificial intelligence, people thought that they would have been able to target that with expert systems.
+In the history of artificial intelligence, people thought that they would be able to target that with expert systems.
 These are big series of hardcoded rules and then... of *if* and *else*.

 ## Conclusion
 To conclude, most of the time, machine learning is not a series of *if* and *else*.
 It’s just mathematics and for some techniques, they are very old.
 I’m thinking of linear regressions or Bayesian probabilities.
 These were used long before the existence of computers.